-Tender chicken and flavorful vegetables come together in a creamy gravy and sit between two buttery flaky crusts.
+This old fashioned chicken pot pie recipe has tender chicken and flavorful vegetables that come together in a creamy gravy and sit between two buttery flaky crusts.
 True classic comfort food at its finest!
 Includes directions for turning this into a freezer meal.

 While I mostly feature my favorite dessert recipes here at Fresh April Flours, I also love sharing a few family favorite meals every now and then.